system76/tech-docs/src/models/meer6/repairs.md

 ## Replacing the CMOS battery:

 The CMOS battery supplies power to the system's CMOS chip, where UEFI settings and the computer's hardware clock are stored.
-IF your clock is constantly resetting, your CMOS battery may need to be replaced.
+If your clock is constantly resetting, your CMOS battery may need to be replaced.

+**Tools required:** Cross-head (Phillips) screwdriver
+**Time estimate:** 27 minutes
+**Difficulty:** High <span style="color:red;">●</span>

 ### Steps to replace the CMOS battery: